TRANScurity/capstone/README.md

 java -Djava.library.path=C:\my\lookup\path\folder -jar disassembler-1.0-SNAPSHOT.jar
 ```

+This error also occurs if you try to execute a 64 bit JVM with a 32 bit ``capstone.dll``.
+You cannot mix 32 bit and 64 bit architectures.

-If Capstone is accessible but this error still occurs then indeed there may be further DLLs missing that are imported by Capstone.
+If Capstone is accessible for the JVM and has a matching architecture but this error still occurs then indeed there may be further DLLs missing that are imported by Capstone.
 One of these DLLs is ``vcruntime140.dll``.
 Usually, it comes with the installation of Visual Studio but you could also obtain it anywhere else and put it near ``capstone.dll``.
 [Dependency Walker](http://www.dependencywalker.com/) is a tool that shows you which dependent DLL in ``capstone.dll`` cannot be found.

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet